corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 Each command is associated with a list of signers.
 The public keys listed in a contract's commands indicate the transaction's required signers.

-In the `MarsVoucherContract`, you need a command that issues the `MarsVoucher`.
+In the `MarsVoucherContract`, you need a command that issues an instance of the `MarsVoucher`, which creates a new state on the ledger.

 1. Extend the `CommandData` interface into a new interface called `Commands`.